arturocastillo95/SeatMap-JS/docs/USER_GUIDE.md

 - Handles update in real-time during drag and rotation
 - Collision detection prevents overlap with other sections

+## Underlay Mode

+Use the Underlay feature to import venue blueprints or floor plans as background images.

+### Importing an Image

+1. Click **Underlay** in the left mode bar
+2. Click **Choose Image** button
+3. Select a PNG, SVG, or JPG file
+4. Image appears at origin (0,0) with default settings

+### Positioning the Underlay

+**Drag to Move:**
+- Click and drag anywhere on the image to reposition
+- Real-time position updates in X/Y inputs

+**Manual Position:**
+- Enter exact X and Y coordinates in the input fields

+### Resizing the Underlay

+**Interactive Resize:**
+- **8 handles:** 4 corners + 4 edges (green squares)
+- **Corner handles:** Scale proportionally
+- **Edge handles:** Scale in one direction
+- Handles stay aligned during resize

+**Scale Control:**
+- Use the scale slider (10-500%)
+- Click reset button to return to 100%

+### Adjusting Appearance

+**Opacity:**
+- Slider control from 0% (transparent) to 100% (opaque)
+- Useful for tracing sections over blueprints

+**Visibility:**
+- Toggle button to show/hide underlay
+- Hidden underlays are still saved in file

+### Removing Underlay

+1. Click **Clear/Remove** button
+2. Confirm removal
+3. Underlay is deleted from the venue map

+### Tips
+- Underlay is only interactive in Underlay mode
+- Switch to Schema mode to work on sections
+- Underlay renders behind sections (layer order: Grid → Underlay → Sections)
+- Images are saved as Base64 in the venue file
+- Large images may increase file size significantly

 ## Edit Seats Mode

 **Note:** Edit Seats mode is only available for regular sections with individual seats.
 GA sections cannot enter this mode.